 Gregory S. Babe was appointed Chief Technology Officer effective November 2015.
-Prior thereto he had been the interim Executive Vice President, Global Information Technology and Integration since November 2014 when he joined the Company.
-Prior to joining the Company, Mr. Babe was the President and Chief Executive Officer of Liquid X Printed Metals, Inc., from June 2013 to November 2014 and Chief Executive Officer of Orbital Engineering, Inc., from July 2012 to June 2013.
+Prior thereto, he had been interim Executive Vice President, Global Information Technology and Integration since November 2014 when he joined the Company.
+Prior to joining the Company, Mr. Babe was President and Chief Executive Officer of Liquid X Printed Metals, Inc. from June 2013 to November 2014.